Register as New Patient

 For more information regarding registering with a GP please click on the link below:

-At Newnham Walk new registrations are only accepted from patients living within our designated practice boundary area.
+At Newnham Walk, new registrations are only accepted from patients living within our designated practice boundary area.
 To register, please complete the following steps:

 2. Complete the New Patient Registration Form below.

-5. Complete The Registration for Online Services Form below: to book appointments (due to Covid 19 currently not available) Order repeat prescriptions and view parts to your medical records.
+4. If you did not state which online services you wish to use in your registration form, please complete The Registration for Online Services Form below: to book appointments (due to Covid 19 currently not available) Order repeat prescriptions and view parts to your medical records.

 If you have any questions regarding the registration process, please telephone the Practice and our Patient Services Team will be able to assist you.